 A divorcing couple is inherently in a state of disagreement.
-When the parties have children, the disputes between the couple can bleed into the parenting arrangements made for temporary parenting time.
+When the parties have children, the disputes between the couple can bleed into the temporary parenting arrangement.
+Sometimes the dispute is so severe that the parents cannot even communicate in order to parent.
+In these cases, a parenting coordinator is appointed as part of the divorce process.

 Many couples will already be in a parenting time status quo as a separation often preludes a divorce.
 In these cases, courts will often just preserve the status quo until the final allocation of parenting time and parenting responsibilities is entered by the court.
 This is often an incentive for all parties to settle.